 Washington Capitals center Dale Hunter made NHL history on Oct.
 12, 1996.
 He scored the 300th goal of this career in a 4-3 loss to the Kings, becoming the first player in league history to rack up 300 goals and 3,000 penalty minutes.

-Peter Bondra scored three goals, Oct.
+Peter Bondra scored three goals on Oct.
 12, 1999, including the tying and winning goals 58 seconds apart late in the third period, as the Capitals beat the Philadelphia Flyers 5-4.
 His 14th career hat trick made Bondra the team’s all-time leader, passing Gartner.

 On Oct.
 12, 2005, rookie Alex Ovechkin scored a goal in the Capitals’ 7-2 loss to the Carolina Hurricanes.
 His tally made him the first player in franchise history to have at least one point in each of his first five games with the team.